FateMeetsLuck/dmildew/README.md

 ## Caveats

 This language is stricter than JavaScript.
 Global variables cannot be redeclared unless they are undefined by setting them to `undefined`.
 Local variables cannot be redeclared in the same scope likewise.
-Semicolons are required in a manner similar to C++ or Java.
+Semicolons are required in a manner similar to C# or Java.

 ## Help